Mar 4, 2022

 [ARCHIVE CLIP: To cut a long story short, he suggested it was sent here by an alien civilization from the other side of the universe.]

 NICK LANE: Yes.
-Francis Crick proposed what he called “direct to panspermia,” which is to say some alien civilization put some cells, some bacterial cells by a rocket and crashed it on the Earth.
+Francis Crick proposed what he called "directed panspermia," which is to say some alien civilization put some cells, some bacterial cells by a rocket and crashed it on the Earth.

 MATT: Yeah.
-Seems more feasible then a glass cauldron…
+Seems more feasible than a glass cauldron.

-NICK LANE: I mean my immediate reaction is that it’s bonkers.
-But there’s a kind of less extreme but more real version of that, which is that organic molecules can form in space and be delivered to earth on meteorites.
-And that’s definitely true.
+NICK LANE: I mean, my immediate reaction is that it's bonkers.
+But there's a kind of less extreme but more real version of that, which is that organic molecules can form in space and will be delivered to Earth on meteorites.
+And that's definitely true.
 That does happen.
-There’s no question about that.
-But…
+There's no question about that.
+But ...

-LULU: Okay, the resident person who knows less here.
+LULU: Wait, wait.
+We gotta—okay, the resident person who knows less here.
 I mean, what?

-NICK LANE: Well plenty of amino acids — I mean, the same amino acids that Stanley Miller produced, that — all of those have been found and more…
+NICK LANE: Well, plenty of amino acids, the same amino acids that Stanley Miller had produced, that all of those have been found and more.

 CANDICE: From space?